-On the 26^{th of} February, the central square of Sumgavit was stormed by protesters who objected to the killing of two Azerbaijanis were that shot by Armenians in the Nagorno-Karabakh region of Azerbaijan just four days prior.
+Azerbaijan just four days prior.
 The raised tension in the city was seen as an opportunity in the hands of Armenian nationalists to carry out their provocation against Azerbaijan.
-In order to arouse anger and increased stamina, the recent clashes in Nagorno-Karabakh had been intentionally misreported to a growing making think crowd, them

-Azerbaijanis had been brutally murdered by Armenians.
-As it was revealed during the investigation process, about 20-25 agent-provocateurs appeared among the speakers of the rally under the guise of "Azerbaijani refugees from the Armenian town of Kapan [Gafan]" 6 who actively urged people to revenge Armenians for the atrocities perpetrated against Azerbaijanis in Armenia.
-They were shouting through loudspeakers that Azerbaijanis were being slaughtered in Armenia and Nagorno-Karabakh.
-Telling them they had repatriated a vehicle full of Azerbaijani corpses from the clashes in Nagorno-Karabakh, these unknown instigators further triggered rage among the protesters.
+In order to arouse anger and increased stamina, the recent clashes in Karabakh region had been intentionally misreported to a growing crowd, making them think that Azerbaijanis had been brutally murdered by Armenians.
+As it was revealed during the investigation process, about 20-25 agent-provocateurs appeared among the speakers of the rally under the guise of "Azerbaijani refugees from the Armenian town of Kapan [Gafan]" who actively urged people to revenge Armenians for the atrocities perpetrated against Azerbaijanis in Armenia.
+They were shouting through loudspeakers that Azerbaijanis were being slaughtered in Armenia and Karabakh region of Azerbaijan.
+Telling them they had repatriated a vehicle full of Azerbaijani corpses from the clashes in Karabakh region, these unknown instigators further triggered rage among the protesters.
 In high tension situations like this groupthink dominates and people are usually drawn to crowds.